ggalloni/LiLit/README.md

 Overview
 --------
 In this repository I provide some basic examples of forecasting likelihoods for LiteBIRD.
 These are implemented to be used a Cobaya context, which encapsulates CosmoMC in a Python framework.
 The idea of this repository is to ease the creation of common framework among different  LiteBIRDers, trying to homogenize the post-PTEP works as we recently discussed among the collaboration.
+The most relevant study cases of LiteBIRD (T, E, B) are already tested and working.
+So, if you need to work with those, you should not need to look into the actual definition of the likelihood function, since you can proptly start running your MCMCs.
+As regards lensing, the likelihood function will need you to pass the reconstruction noise, since its computation is not coded.

-This should give to new Cobaya-users a good starting point to build upon.
+This repository should also give to new Cobaya-users a good starting point to build upon.

 Templates
 ---------